Vyral/base-template/_posts/2021-01-25-how-bullis--company-is-built-to-help-businesses-grow.md

 6:10 — Wrapping things up

-If you have any questions for Kelly, visit <u><a target="_blank" rel="noopener" href="http://bullisandco.com/">Bullis &amp; Company&rsquo;s website</a></u> of give him a call directly at (775) 882-4459.
+**If you have any questions for Kelly, visit <u><a target="_blank" rel="noopener" href="http://bullisandco.com/">Bullis &amp; Company&rsquo;s website</a></u>** or give him a call directly at (775) 882-4459.
 If you have any other questions for me, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.